Bob Stevens (sportscaster)

 Bob Stevens (born November 25, 1954) is an American sportscaster, best known as a former anchor on the ESPN family of networks.
 He was at ESPN from 1995 to 2002.

-Stevens graduated from Tulsa University in 1977 with a degree in communications.
-From 1987-90, Stevens was the sports director at KOTV in Tulsa, Oklahoma.
-From 1990-94, Stevens was the weekend sports anchor for WEWS in Cleveland, Ohio.
+Stevens graduated from the University of Tulsa in 1977 with a degree in communications.
+From 1987 to 1990, Stevens was the sports director at KOTV in Tulsa, Oklahoma.
+From 1990 to 1994, Stevens was the weekend sports anchor for WEWS in Cleveland, Ohio.
 While he was there, Stevens created a popular show called Sports Sunday, which wrapped up the week in local sports ranging from professional, amateur, and high school.
-From 1994-96, Stevens worked as the sports director at WEWS, which he continued doing a month into his ESPN duties.
+From 1994 to 1996, Stevens worked as the sports director at WEWS, which he continued doing a month into his ESPN duties.

 In 1995, Stevens conducted interviews with Jim Thome, Paul Sorrento, Tony Peña, and Julián Tavárez following the Cleveland Indians' series clinching victory in Game 3 of the American League Division Series against the Boston Red Sox for The Baseball Network/ABC.

 In 2006, he started announcing Savannah State football games.
 He has also called football games for the Army Black Knights and also works for the PGA Tour Network.